NOTICE OF PRIVACY PRACTICES

 We understand the importance of privacy and are committed to maintaining the confidentiality of your medical and health information.
 We maintain records of your health services we cover (claims), and we also maintain information about your health status that we have used for enrollment processing and may receive such records from others.
 We use these records to administer your health plan benefits and coverage; we may also use these records to coordinate benefits with other health plans, ensure appropriate quality of services provided to you and to enhance the overall quality of our services, and to meet our obligations as a health plan.
 We consider this health information, and the records we maintain, to be protected health information.
 We are required by law to maintain the privacy of protected health information and to provide individuals such as health plan participants with notice of our legal duties and privacy practices with respect to protected health information.
 This notice describes how we may use and disclose your protected health information.
 It also describes your rights and our legal obligations with respect to your protected health information.
 If you have any questions about this Notice, please contact our Privacy Official listed above.

 A. How We May Use or Disclose Your Health Information

 We collect health information about you and store it in paper or electronic records formats.
 This is your health plan record.
-The health plan record is our property, but the information in the health plan record belongs to you.
+The health plan record is the property of Equitable Holdings, but the information in the health plan record belongs to you.
 The law permits us to use or disclose your health information for the following purposes: